 Skip to main content

 High-accuracy wearable technology can help measure exertion and rest by using heart rate and movement data.
-By analysing this data in real-time, it can help you to find, and stay, within your energy envelope.
+By analysing this data, you can find and stay within your energy envelope.

 These alerts can be helpful for two reasons: